Shirazi people: Language

 Like most of the Swahili people, the Shirazi speak local dialects of the Swahili language as a mother tongue.
 It belongs to the Bantu branch of the Niger-Congo family.
-However, the dialects of Swahili language is best described as a syncretic language, that blended Sabaki Bantu, Comoro, Pokomo, Iranian, Arabic and Indian words and structure reflecting the syncretic fusion of people from diverse backgrounds that form the Shirazi people.
+However, the dialects of Swahili language is best described as a syncretic language, that blended Sabaki Bantu, Comoro, Pokomo, Persian, English, Arabic and Indian words and structure reflecting the syncretic fusion of people from diverse backgrounds that form the Shirazi people.

 Comorian is divided into two language groups, a western group composed of Shingazidja and Shimwali, and an eastern group, composed of Shindzwani and Shimaore.
 Shingazidja is spoken on Ngazidja, and has around 312,000 total speakers.
 Shindzwani is spoken on Ndzwani, and has roughly 275,000 total speakers.
 Shimaore is spoken on Mayotte, and has an estimated 136,500 total speakers.
 Shimwali is spoken on Mwali, and has about 28,700 total speakers.

-Speakers of the Comorian languages use the Arabic script as their writing system.
+Speakers of the Comorian languages use a modified version of the Arabic script as their writing system.

 Society and culture

 The Shirazi people have primarily been a mercantile community, thriving on trade.
 Initially, between the 10th and 12th centuries, it was the gold producing regions of Mozambique that brought them to the coast of Africa.
 Later the trading in African slaves, ivory, spices, silk, and produce from clove, coconut, and other plantations run with slave labor became the mainstay of the trading activity.
 These African slaves were captured during inland raids.
 Their presence in Swahili towns is mentioned in fourteenth and fifteenth century memoirs of Islamic travelers such as that of the fourteenth century explorer Ibn Battuta.
 The Shirazi were a large supplier of these slaves to the colonial era European plantations and various Sultanates.
 According to August Nimtz, after international slave trading was banned, the Shirazi community was economically crippled.

-The arrival of Islam with the Persians and Arabs affected the Shirazi identity and social structures in many ways.
+The arrival of Islam affected the Shirazi identity and social structures in many ways.
 According to Helena Jerman, the word "Sawahil" among the Shirazi people referred to "free but landless" strata of the society who had adopted Islam, then a new social category on the Swahili coast.
 Among the Muslims, this was the lowest social strata of free people, just above the slave strata.
-Along with the Wa-shirazi strata, there were other strata, such as the Wa-arabu, Wa-manga, Wa-shihiri, Wa-shemali, and the noble pure Arab ruler category called Wa-ungwana.
+Along with the Wa-shirazi strata, there were other strata, such as the Wa-arabu, Wa-manga, Wa-shihiri, Wa-shemali, and the noble pure Muslim ruler category called Wa-ungwana.
 The social strata of the Shirazi people came with its own strata taboos and privileges.
 For example, the upper strata Waungwana (also called Swahili-Arabs) had the exclusive right to build prestigious stone houses, and Waungwana men practiced polygynous hypergamy, that is father children with low status and slave women.
 The ritual and sexual purity of the Waungwana women were maintained by confining them to certain premises within these houses, called Ndani.